moto-penangf/documentation/docs/dev/mtkclient.md

 ## Force BROM
 Unfortunately, it looks like the firmware contains a patched Preloader, and in the event of a crash, the phone just hangs in Preloader without going to BROM.
+Furthermore, BROM mode itself is disabled by efuse, so it cannot be triggered with testpoint, too.

 ````shell
 $ mtk crash